hurricanemark/ansible_server_configuration/README.md

 [__Ansible__](https://en.wikipedia.org/wiki/Ansible) is a server configuration tool.
 It is an open source software that automates software provisioning, configuration management, and application deployment.
 Ansible connects via SSH, remote PowerShell or via other remote APIs.

-Generally, Ansible is used as a main option for deploy software built by Jenkins to test servers.
+Generally, Ansible is used as a main option for deploying software built by Jenkins to test servers.

 __This document describes steps used to have Ansible configured and controlled three separate OS environments (servers) via the use of SSH.__